Freedom of speech in schools in the United States: Impairing educational mission

 The third major area of concern addressed in student free speech cases is whether a particular instance of student speech may be viewed as impairing the school's ability to carry out its educational mission.
 This concern arises where the speech in question occurs in connection with a school-sponsored or school-controlled activity but is inconsistent with a legitimate pedagogical concern.
 In such circumstances, the United States Supreme Court has found that student speech may be regulated.
 For example, in Hazelwood School District v.
 Kuhlmeier, it held that a school may exercise control over the content of a student newspaper when it attempts to address issues of divorce and teenage pregnancy; in Morse v.
 Frederick, it permitted a school to exercise control over the words displayed on a large banner at a school-sponsored event, when those words convey a message promoting the use of illegal drugs.

+These rulings demonstrate the Court's acknowledgment of the obligation placed on schools to preserve educational goals and provide a supportive learning environment.
+The Court seeks to strike a balance between defending students' rights to free speech and making sure that speech does not interfere with the educational process or compromise the goals of the school by permitting institutions to control student speech under specific conditions.